edinsoncs/suni-coin/README.md

 track AI assets over time.
 List all recorded AI blocks via `GET /api/ai/list`.

+### Smart Contract Scripts

+Transactions may include a small JavaScript snippet stored in the `script` field.
+When new blocks are validated these scripts are executed in a sandboxed VM.
+The block is rejected if any script returns `false`.
+This allows simple conditions such as enforcing minimum payments or custom rules without a full virtual machine.

 ### API Endpoints

 The REST API exposes several helpers for querying the chain: